 - Don’t release any live fish into Ontario lakes or rivers.
-Empty your bait bucket on dry land, or freeze or salt the bait for later use.
+Empty your bait bucket on dry land, freeze, or salt your bait for later use.

 - Return or donate unwanted aquarium fish to a pet store or local school.

-- If you’ve seen an Eurasian Ruffe or other invasive species in the wild, please contact the toll-free Invading Species Hotline at 1-800-563-7711, or visit EDDMapS Ontario to report a sighting.
+- If you’ve seen an Eurasian Ruffe or another invasive species in the wild, please contact the toll-free Invading Species Hotline at 1-800-563-7711, visit EDDMapS Ontario, or search for the ‘Invasive Species in Ontario’ project on iNaturalist.org to report a sighting.

 OFAH/OMNRF Invading Species Awareness Program.
 (2012).
 Eurasian Ruffe.
 Retrieved from: www.invadingspecies.com.